What should you bring with you, and what should you definitely leave at home when you are visiting Dubai?

 - Arabic phrasebook – We’ll be honest, there are VERY few occasions you will need to understand Arabic.
 Signposts to menus are always in English and Arabic and in the hospitality industry, English is the common language.
 The only time the strict use of Arabic may come up is in legal processes.
 If it comes to this – contact your embassy for support immediately.

-- Travel insurance policy information – Because you booked your travel insurance when you booked your trip, RIGHT?
+- Travel insurance policy information – Because you locked in your travel insurance when you booked your trip, RIGHT?
 Should the worst happen while you’re travelling, you want your overseas emergency phone number handy and your policy number.
-We recommend using World Nomads as they understand the needs of international travels, their policies are clear on inclusions and exclusions and they allow the flexibility of trip extensions if your plans change.
+We recommend using SafetyWing as they understand the needs of international travellers and digital nomads, their policies are clear on inclusions and exclusions, and they allow the flexibility of trip extensions if your plans change.

-- Drivers license / ID card – should you wish to hire a car you will need this.
-You may also want this instead of a passport to leave, for example when hiring an item to wear at the mosque.
+- Driver license / ID card – should you wish to hire a car you will need this.
+You may also want this instead of a passport to leave, for example, when hiring sports equipment at the beach as well as proof of age.
 [Note the legal drinking age in Dubai is 21 years old, you may be asked to prove this with photo identification].
+You can learn more about driving in Dubai over here and whether you will need an international driver’s permit.

 - Copies of booking confirmations and important documents – we like to keep a backup copy in our room safe should the worst happen.
-Though do note, crime rates are very low in Dubai.
+However, do note that crime rates are very low in Dubai.
 If an item is lost or left in a taxi, for example, chances are high it’ll be handed in.
 (NB the lost and found phone number for Dubai transport is 800 90 90)

 Do make sure you check out our guide to apps to download before you go to Dubai.
 We have plenty of advice on the best map apps through to Metro information and food delivery services, as well as online ticketing and specific apps to help you navigate large attractions and currency conversion.